alohastudy/alohastudy.github.io/index.md

     - Add Spot
     - Edit/Delete Spot
     - Login/Logout/Sign up

-We wish to have a landing page that would have tabs going to a
+    - Button for saying you are at the spot along with how filled it is

   ## Beyond the Basics
     - Allow users to create/edit/delete spots
     - Allow users to create/edit/delete reviews
     - Search for spots by keyword
     - Filter spots by attributes (noisiness, indoors, air-conditioned)

+    We wish to have a landing page that would have tabs going to a different functions of our website.
+The Landing page would have tabs for signing up or logining.
+For admins, they would have access to functionalities of the admin list of spots, adding spots, editing/deleting spots, and verifying users on a whitelist.
+For verified users, they would have access to the list of spots, add spots, edit spots, profile edit, and feedback.
+For unverified users, they must be approved by an admin.
+The unverified user would have access to the list of posts and an add spot which would be verified by an admin.
+Both the admin and verified user would have access to a button that would indicate how filled a study spot is from empty, partially filled, and filled.
+Verified and Admin users can provided reviews and feedback.

 # Development History